 You will be taxed on a payment from the Plan if you do not roll it over.
-If you are under age 591⁄2 and do not do a rollover, you will also have to pay a 10% additional income tax on early distributions (generally, distributions made before age 591⁄2), unless an exception applies.
-However, if you do a rollover, you will not have to pay tax until you receive payments later and the 10% additional income tax will not apply if those payments are made after you are age 591⁄2 (or if an exception to the 10% additional income tax applies).
+If you are under age 59% and do not do a rollover, you will also have to pay a 10% additional income tax on early distributions (generally, distributions made before age 59%), unless an exception applies.
+However, if you do a rollover, you will not have to pay tax until you receive payments later and the 10% additional income tax will not apply if those payments are made after you are age 59% (or if an exception to the 10% additional income tax applies).
+If you do a rollover to a Roth IRA, any amounts not previously included in your income will be taxed currently (see the section below titled "If you roll over your payment to a Roth IRA (Not a Designated Roth Account)").